When the mulled wine appears, the holidays are officially here!

-Guaranteed to banish the chills, this mulled wine recipe is the real deal made with a robust red wine, warm spices, and just the right touch of sweetness!
+Guaranteed to warm you from the inside out, this mulled wine recipe is the real deal made with a robust red wine, warm spices, and just the right touch of sweetness!

 What is Mulled Wine?

-- Just like apple cider, mulled wine is a holiday must for get-togethers, parties, and potlucks!
+- Just like apple cider, mulled wine is a classic warm holiday drink for parties and potlucks!
 Put everything in one pot and heat, how easy is that?

 - Busy holidays need easy recipes, especially if company’s coming.
 Our guests welcome a soothing cup of mulled wine after a busy day of holiday prep!

 Mulled wine is known for its simmered combination of rich red wine, a light sweetener, and then the perfect touch of savory spices and citrus.

 WINE The best wines for mulling wine are red wines that are ‘heavy’ with full-bodied flavor and notes of cherry, berries, oak, or vanilla.
 It’s okay to buy bargain wines and even to mix leftover wines together!
 Try a malbec, cabernet sauvignon, or grenache.

 For an even headier version of mulled wine, a ¼ cup of brandy, bourbon, cognac, or your favorite liqueur will make an even more festive beverage!